Lambeth Green

 The place

 The Garden Museum is situated at a major road junction at the south end of Lambeth Bridge.
 Next to the museum is St. Mary’s Gardens, a green space that is ornamentally planted and maintained by volunteers.
-When Christopher Woodward, director of the museum, learned that Transport for London were working on a new traffic system here he approached them with the idea of collaborating a new public green space and planted public realm.
+When Christopher Woodward, director of the museum, learned that Transport for London were working on a new traffic system here he approached them with the idea of collaborating on a new public green space and planted public realm.

 The brief